ConorNCleeton/uncertainty_screening_mofs/README.md

 This repo is intended as a documentation of the simulation experiments conducted in the article "A process-level perspective of the impact of molecular force fields on the computational screening of MOFs for carbon capture."

+If any of the code has been useful to you, including the PSA simulation code, ANN models, GCMC data, etc., then consider citing the publication DOI: 10.1039/D3EE00858D

+### ⚖️ License

+The code in this package is licensed under the MIT License.